samrae7/batect-example/README.md

-# Batect example

-Reproduces an issue with running batect from a node child process
+# Reproducing an issue running batect from a node child process

 To reproduce issue:
 (assuming you have nodejs runtime installed on your machine and have the `node` command on your path)